Determination of Concentration of Acetic Acid in Commercial Vinegar

 • Suitable standard solutions must be available.

-Oxidation is loss of electrons and increase in valency number, gain of oxygen or loss of hydrogen:
+Oxidation is loss of electrons and increases in valency number, gain of oxygen or loss of hydrogen

 Fe2+ →Fe3+ + e-1